The Broadmead Tradition

 The property on which Broadmead stands was originally called Holly Hill.
 The Holly Hill farmhouse, believed to have been built in the mid to late 1700s, still stands.
 It’s now a historic landmark known as Holly House.

-Since opening more than 40 years ago, Broadmead’s missions continues to be to foster independence, growth, and the opportunities in elderhood by supporting a dynamic community, providing exceptional health services, developing collaborative relationships and upholding Quaker values.
+Broadmead’s mission is to foster independence, growth, and the opportunities in elderhood by supporting a dynamic community, providing exceptional health services, developing collaborative relationships, and upholding Quaker values.

-The continued vision at Broadmead is to be a leader in the development of high quality, innovative solutions that enrich the lives of older people; promote relationships; and create opportunities as it extends its mission of service in the Quaker tradition.
+Broadmead's vision is to be a leader in the development of high quality, innovative solutions that enrich the lives of older people; promote relationships; and create opportunities as it extends its mission of service in the Quaker tradition.

 Meet the strong group of like-minded individuals who work to maintain Broadmead’s inclusive and beautiful way of life.View More